katsmith133/glwagner.github.io/_pages/about.md

 simulations to unearth oceanic truths about [ever-changing currents][] and [subsurface internal waves][] with scales between 10 and 200 kilometers.

-If I'm not answering email, a probable explanation is that I'm outside somewhere running on trails or up mountains, climbing rocks, skiing icy New England snow, or surfing icy New England waves.
-Other spare moments are spent complaining about the paltry allotment of hours per day on this otherwise wonderful planet.
+If I'm not answering email, I'm may be outside somewhere, exploring this wonderful planet...

 ## [My life's course][]